 18. Flea Jumping Spider

 These types of spiders in New York belong to the genus Leptoglossus and can be found in central and south America.
-Flea jumping spiders are tiny in size, at just over a half-inch, with a lifespan of around one year.
+Flea jumping spiders are tiny, at just over a half-inch, and have a lifespan of around one year.

 These spiders are often mistaken because they lack the distinctive features that define them as members of this genus.